 - For administrative purposes.

 - Changes to the Service and/or this Agreement.
 The Province may at any time, in its sole discretion and without direct notice to you, make changes to the Service and/or to this Agreement.
-You will be asked to agree to the terms of this Agreement the first time you use the Service.
-When changes are made, you will be asked to agree to the updated terms the next time you use the Service.
+You will be asked to agree to the terms of this Agreement the first time you use your BC Services Card in connection with the Service.
+When changes are made, you will be asked to agree to the updated terms the next time you use your BC Services Card in connection with the Service.
 The current version of this Agreement is published on the BC Services Card Program website.

 - General.
 This Agreement, including any linked documents, is the entire agreement between you and the Province with respect to the subject matter of this Agreement.
 If any provision of this Agreement is invalid, illegal or unenforceable, that provision will be severed from this Agreement and all other provisions will remain in full force and effect.
 This Agreement is governed by and is to be construed in accordance with the laws of British Columbia and the applicable laws of Canada.
 By using the Service, you consent to the exclusive jurisdiction and venue of the courts of the province of British Columbia, sitting in Victoria, for the hearing of any dispute arising from or related to this Agreement or its subject matter.
 The BC Services Card Program is governed by the Freedom of Information and Protection of Privacy Act, the Motor Vehicle Act, the Medicare Protection Act and their respective supporting regulations, as the same may from time to time be amended, re-enacted or replaced.

 Terms in this Agreement have the following meanings: